 The Academic Program combines a regular schedule of classes taught by professional educators with alternate home education days.
 With few exceptions, curriculum and lesson plans are set by the classroom teacher, giving you the opportunity to be involved directly in your child’s education without the direct responsibility of planning your curriculum choices and your home education on two alternate days.

-6th Grade, Middle, and High School
+5th Grade, Middle School, and High School

 Private School Covering (Pre-K through 8th grade)